MYPS Investors Have Opportunity to Lead Playstudios, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 31, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Playstudios, Inc. ("Playstudios" or the "Company") (NASDAQ: MYPS).
+BENSALEM, Pa., June 2, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Playstudios, Inc. ("Playstudios" or the "Company") (NASDAQ: MYPS).

 Class Period: June 22, 2021 – March 1, 2022